DiamondFire11/DynoHAT/README.md

 ##### Do not use a battery that exceeds 12V as it will damage the board.
 While all the circuits have been rated for 12V, the recommended battery voltage is 11.1V by Robotis (3S Li-Po).

-## Planned Features (v1.1)
-- I2C version to support more than one switched 11.1V output.